Resume for Carpenter

 3. Skills

-- Expertise in the use of hand tools and power tools
+- Proficiency in using hand equipment and power tools

-- Ability to read blueprints and interpret designs
+- Ability to understand blueprints and designs

 - Expertise in cutting, measuring, and cutting wood materials

-- The understanding of safety procedures and rules in carpentry
+- The understanding of safety procedures and guidelines in carpentry

 4. Work Experience